Assessing signal cross talk between extreme-mass-ratio inspirals and Galactic binaries in LISA data: Model

 The detector-frame MBH mass was chosen to be $M\sim6\times10^5\,M_\odot$ based on two criteria: (i) it lies near the optimal mass for EMRI detection (largest reach), estimated to be in the $10^5-10^6\,M_\odot$ range~\cite{Babak:2017tow}, and (ii) it maximizes the overlap of the EMRI signal with the GB population in the frequency domain.

 The stellar-mass compact object plunges after $T_{\text{plunge}} = 0.732\,$yr.
-The total SNR of the signal is about 50 ($\text{SNR}_\text{EMRI} = 49.56$), which is quite reasonable.
+The total SNR of the signal is about 50 ($\text{SNR}_\text{EMRI} = 49.56$).
+This is not a particularly strong signal, although it is well above the expected detection threshold of 20~\cite{Babak:2017tow}.
+Population studies indicate that such a source is typical and falls within the astrophysical range expected for EMRIs (see Fig. 6 of~\cite{Babak:2017tow}).
 Other parameters are summarized in Table~\ref{table:signal_param}.
 Note that the masses presented in the table are detector-frame masses, which are related to the astrophysically important source-frame masses as $m_\text{det} = m_\text{source}(1+z)$, where $z$ is the redshift of the source.